undebuggable/qr-code-client-side/README.md

-Generate QR code entirely on the client side, in the web browser.
+Generate QR code entirely on the client side, in the web browser
 ===============================================

 Introduction